 KIDS of El Paso was a long term adolescent treatment facility located at 6500 Boeing in El Paso, Texas from 1986 to 1989.
 KIDS of El Paso used confrontational peer guided grouptherapy to treat alleged substance abuse, eatingand behavioral related disorders.
 During the time KIDS of El Paso was in operation the program treated over 225 adolescents ranging from 12-23 years of age from the USA, Canada and Mexico.

-Techniques reportedly used including physical restraint, sexual humiliation, seclusion and long term social deprivation became controversial when the community learned about such practices from teens who escaped the program.
+Techniques used such as physical restraint, sexual humiliation, seclusion and long term social deprivation became controversial when the community learned about practices from teens who escaped the program.
 There were also allegations of false imprisonment, coercion, neglect and torturous physical abuse.
-KIDS was called a 'rehabilitation cult' that used clinically unethical and grossly unsupervised methods at forcing program compliance.
-The controversy eventually led to aninvestigation by the state licensing agency at the time, the Texas Commission on Alcohol and Drug Abuse.
+KIDS was soon called a 'rehabilitation cult' which employed clinically unethical and grossly unsupervised methods at forcing program compliance.
+The controversy eventually led to aninvestigation by the state licensing agency, the Texas Commission on Alcohol and Drug Abuse.

 A timeline chronicling the evolution and ultimate demise of the KIDS of El Paso program can be found here.